Turkish central bank makes massive rate hikes to stem lira fall

 The bank raised its overnight lending rate to 12 percent from 7.75 percent, its one-week repo rate to 10 percent from 4.5 percent, and its overnight borrowing rate to 8 percent from 3.5 percent - all much sharper moves than economists had forecast.

-The boldness of the actions stunned investors, sending the lira sharply higher and stirring hopes it would short-circuit a vicious cycle of selling in emerging markets.
-Asian markets rallied amid a broad revival in risk appetite.
+The boldness of the actions stunned investors, stirring hopes it would short-circuit a vicious cycle of selling in emerging markets and revive risk appetite in the developed world.

-By 0449 GMT the lira traded at 2.166 to the dollar, strengthening further from 2.18 per dollar immediately after the decision, and 2.25 before the bank's action.
+The lira strengthened to 2.18 per dollar after the decision, from 2.25 late on Tuesday and after touching 2.39 earlier on Monday - the latest in a series of record lows.

-The currency has gained almost 4 percent since late on Tuesday and almost 10 percent from Monday's record low of 2.39, in its biggest surge in five years.

 Erdogan, keen to maintain economic growth ahead of an election cycle starting in two months, has been a vociferous opponent of higher borrowing costs, railing against what he describes as an "interest rate lobby" of speculators seeking to stifle growth and undermine the economy.